-A strong customer focus was established when writing our mission, vision and values this year.
+We have a strong customer focus written into our mission, vision and values because it is extremely important for our success, impact and viability.
 Customer focus is continually promoted to staff in our everyday operations and decision making.
 When starting a new project, planning or revising a project, we ensure that the needs of our customers are being addressed.
-During FY09 we have plans to ask our customers through email, surveys and verbal communication what we do well and what we can improve on in our services.
+During FY10 we will ask our customers through email, surveys and verbal communication what we do well and what we can improve on in our services.
 This information will further assist us when developing our strategic and business plans in the coming years.